rakibmail22/lr-challenge/README.md

 1. Used Spring Data JPA as repository
 2. There is a scope for improvement while `Category` and `Item` but initially to keep the implementation simple didn't use any raw sql or jpql directly.
-Need to monitor constantly and if we see Hibernate generating excessive select queries for selecting the child elements we can replace Hibernate Object loading with optimized jpql
+Need to monitor constantly and if we see Hibernate generating excessive select queries for selecting the child elements we can replace Hibernate Object loading with optimized jpql.
+We can configure Hibernate second level cache for highly queried objects to further tune performance.
+3. We can also cache API response for highly queried endpoints that gets updated less frequenctly
-3. The response of API endpoints could be more decorated and beautified.
+4. The response of API endpoints could be more decorated and beautified.
 Also, a lot more business validation's and formatted validation message could be added.
 We can use HATEOAS for decorate the API response further and make it more descriptive.
-4. API documentation can be improved a lot by adding more Swagger config
+5. API documentation can be improved a lot by adding more Swagger config
-5. Logging can be improved a bit
+6. Logging can be improved a bit
-6. All the API endpoint should be protected (ideally with jwt / oauth token).
+7. All the API endpoint should be protected (ideally with jwt / oauth token).
 But this should fall into a much broader scope in terms of both authentication and authorization
-7. CORS origin request should be restricted and api should be able to connect from a specific origin (if not prepared to distribute in mass population).
+8. CORS origin request should be restricted and api should be able to connect from a specific origin (if not prepared to distribute in mass population).
 Spring Security has a lot of simple ways to add these restriction.
-8. Another approach of resource create/update/delete would be make these process asynchronous in background and provide client with a `HTTP.ACCEPTED` status instead of `HTTP.OK` to let them know the request would be processed shortly.
+9. Another approach of resource create/update/delete would be make these process asynchronous in background and provide client with a `HTTP.ACCEPTED` status instead of `HTTP.OK` to let them know the request would be processed shortly.
 But this overall approach goes very well with event driven architecture.
 Spring webflux along with Axon framework are two of the nicest tools to develop scalable event driven app.
-9. API field names can be improved & Repository test cases can be improved a lot
+10. API field names can be improved & Repository test cases can be improved a lot

 ### Phase 3 (Time Spent: 1.5 Hours)
 #### Phase Deliverables